Web-conference on Strategies for Global Food Security

 26 August, 2020

-Nizami Ganjavi International Center continues its webinar series on vital global issues in partnership with Yunus Centre, the World Academy of Art and Science and its special project with the United Nations Office at Geneva on Global Leadership in the 21st Century.
-In search of global scale solutions, catalytic initiatives and transformative strategies, NGIC and WAAS are conducting special virtual sessions on Employment on Monday, Aug 24th, and on Food Security on Wednesday, Aug 26th.
-The special focus meetings will gather leading thinkers and practitioners, scientists and policy makers, investors and initiative leaders to discuss scalable solutions, test ideas and propose strategies for meeting humanity’s needs and supporting human development in the context of increasing global pressures of climate change, health crisis and economic distress.
+Nizami Ganjavi International Center continued its webinar series on vital global issues in partnership with Yunus Centre, the World Academy of Art and Science and its special project with the United Nations Office at Geneva on Global Leadership in the 21st Century.
+In search of global scale solutions, catalytic initiatives and transformative strategies, NGIC and WAAS conducted special virtual sessions on Employment on Monday, Aug 24th, and on Food Security on Wednesday, Aug 26th.
+The special focus meetings gathered leading thinkers and practitioners, scientists and policy makers, investors and initiative leaders to discuss scalable solutions, test ideas and propose strategies for meeting humanity’s needs and supporting human development in the context of increasing global pressures of climate change, health crisis and economic distress.
 In the midst of such overwhelming challenges, we are witnessing the rise of global awareness and solidarity that can activate social leadership to meet the challenges and make significant progress on the realization of the Sustainable Development Goals as humanity’s priorities.